-- > Restate your thesis statement in different words, confirming your thesis has been proven. - > Reconnect with your introductory paragraph: - How has the Essential Question been developed? - How does the topic relate to people in society? - ➤ Include final words to leave the reader thinking: a quotation, an anecdote, or a strong statement or question.
+- > Restate your thesis statement in different words, confirming your thesis has been proven. - Reconnect with your introductory paragraph: - ➤ How has the EQ been developed? - ➤ How does the topic relate to people in society? - ➤ Include final words to leave the reader thinking: a quotation, an anecdote, or a strong statement or question.

-Integrating Quotations from a Literary Text into a Literary Analysis Paper

-As you choose quotations for a literary analysis, remember the purpose of quoting.
-Your paper develops an argument about what the author of the text is doing--how the text "works."
-You use quotations to support this argument; that is, you select, present, and discuss material from the text specifically to "prove" your point--to make your case--in much the same way a lawyer brings evidence before a jury.
+Integrating Quotations from a Literary Text into a Literary Analysis Paper an argument about what the author of the text is doing--how the text "works."
+You use quotations to support this argument.
+This involves selecting, presenting, and discussing material from the text in order to "prove" your point--to make your case--in much the same way a lawyer brings evidence before a jury.